fiendgrin/Cart_HW/README.md

-First time making a cart using Javascript, HTML, CSS
+First time making an e-commerce basket using Javascript, HTML, CSS (frontend only)